Welcome to today's edition of the Rush 24-7 podcast.

 But I think you probably do know the answer, don't you?

-Oh, I absolutely I do.
+Oh, absolutely I do.

-Okay, then answer your own question.
+Okay, then answer your question.

-It's not about it's not about providing health care.
+It's not about providing health care.

 That's the answer.